Movie Review: Migration 7-14-24

 This movie is about a family of ducks: Mack, Pam, and their kids Dax and Gwen.
 Mack, the father of the flock, is afraid of everything, and he refuses his wife and kids to ever leave the pond.
 One day, when all the other ducks start migrating, Mack decides to migrate along with his family and Uncle Dan to journey to Jamaica to avoid the winter cold.
 During this adventure, the ducks have to endure all sorts of dangers, including hungry catfish, cars, and a chef who loves to cook birds.

-Migration is a rare occasion in which an Illumination film is actually better than a Disney film: The film stands out as Illumination’s best original film since Despicable Me with a colorful cast of characters, impress animation for a small 70 million dollar budget, and a good score from John Powell.
+Migration is a rare occasion in which an Illumination film is actually better than a Disney film: The film stands out as Illumination’s best original film since Despicable Me with a colorful cast of characters, impressive animation for a small 70 million dollar budget, and a good score from John Powell.

 Another thing to point out about Migration is the fact that there are fewer pop-culture references, toilet jokes, and needle drops than your previous Illumination film.
 With Ernest and Celestine director Benjamin Reiner helming the project, Migration is a nice departure from the Minion studio.